 Businesses save on wages and other associated costs by eliminating the need for wait staff.
 This is a significant advantage for small businesses operating on tight budgets.

 Curbside pick up is also 85% more likely to increase restaurant sales.
-This is because shoppers have significantly increased curbside pick up orders compared to pre-COVID-19 rates (businesswire).
+This is because shoppers have significantly increased curbside pick up orders compared to pre-COVID-19 rates.
 Customers are also more inclined to order extras, such as drinks or sweets, when they pickup their food.

-If you’re looking for ways to increase business and boost profits, offering curbside pick up is a great option to consider.
-By offering this type of service, you can attract new customers, improve customer satisfaction, and make more money.
+If you’re looking for ways to increase restaurant sales, offering curbside pick up is a great option to consider.
+By offering it through integrated online ordering solutions, you can attract new customers, improve customer satisfaction, and make more money.

 - It helps save on costs since you won’t need to hire extra staff to handle delivery orders.